rsyncOSX/RsyncUIdocs/content/post/Built.md

 # The model

-Parts of the model is equal, but there are some differences due to the fact that SwiftUI views are value types (structs) and not reference types (classes) as in Storyboard and Swift.
+Parts of the model is equal, but there are some differences due to the fact that SwiftUI views are *value types*, structs, and not *reference types*, classes, as in Storyboard and Swift.
 The model is also responsible for informing the views when there are changes.
 Both apps share basic functions like reading and writing data from the store, updating the model, and so on.
 The memory footprint of tasks is minimal.
 Data for tasks are kept in memory for both apps during their lifetime.
 The memory footprint for logs will grow over time as new logs are created and stored.
 But logs are only read from the store when viewing and deleting logs.
 When data about logs is not used, the data is released from memory to keep the memory as low as possible.

 # SwiftUI